micmacIGN/Documentation/Tutorials/MicMacTiePHistoP/README.md

   <br>
 </center>

-You can also visualize the patch pair in MicMac using the command 'SEL':
+You can also visualize the patch pair in MicMac using the command "SEL":
 ```
 mm3d SEL Tmp_Patches-Precise/ OIS-Reech_IGNF_PVA_1-0__1971-06-21__C2844-0141_1971_FR2117_1067_1_0.tif Crop-IMG_PHR1A_P_201406121049386_OIS-Reech_IGNF_PVA_1-0__1971-06-21__C2844-0141_1971_FR2117_1067_1_0.tif KH=S
 ```